i-love-coffee-i-love-tea/audogombleed.sh/docs/SECURITY.md

 # Security

-This document is an honest account of how derakht.sh works, what it trusts, and what can go wrong.
+This document describes how derakht.sh works, what it trusts, and what can go wrong.
 Read it before using the tool in any environment where the config file isn't entirely under your control.